Starbucks (NASDAQ:SBUX) PT Raised to $120.00

-Starbucks (NASDAQ:SBUX) had its target price raised by Telsey Advisory Group from $108.00 to $120.00 in a research report released on Wednesday, Price Targets.com reports.
-The brokerage currently has a market perform rating on the coffee company’s stock.
+Starbucks (NASDAQ:SBUX) had its target price upped by stock analysts at Telsey Advisory Group from $108.00 to $120.00 in a research report issued on Tuesday, Benzinga reports.
+The brokerage presently has a “market perform” rating on the coffee company’s stock.
+Telsey Advisory Group’s price objective would indicate a potential upside of 14.32% from the company’s current price.

-SBUX has been the topic of a number of other research reports.
-BMO Capital Markets upgraded Starbucks from a market perform rating to an outperform rating and upped their price target for the stock from $102.00 to $120.00 in a report on Monday, March 1st.
-Royal Bank of Canada upped their target price on Starbucks from $109.00 to $115.00 and gave the company an outperform rating in a report on Thursday, December 10th.
-Credit Suisse Group lifted their price target on Starbucks from $114.00 to $116.00 and gave the stock an outperform rating in a research note on Wednesday, January 27th.
-Jefferies Financial Group increased their price objective on shares of Starbucks from $105.00 to $115.00 and gave the company a buy rating in a research note on Thursday, December 10th.
-Finally, BTIG Research upgraded shares of Starbucks from a neutral rating to a buy rating and set a $130.00 target price for the company in a research report on Tuesday, March 16th.
-Ten equities research analysts have rated the stock with a hold rating and nineteen have given a buy rating to the stock.
-The company currently has an average rating of Buy and an average target price of $104.54.
+A number of other research firms have also weighed in on SBUX.
+Tigress Financial restated a “buy” rating on shares of Starbucks in a report on Sunday, January 31st.
+Piper Sandler raised their target price on Starbucks from $100.00 to $104.00 in a report on Wednesday, January 27th.
+BMO Capital Markets upgraded Starbucks from a “market perform” rating to an “outperform” rating and raised their target price for the company from $102.00 to $120.00 in a report on Monday, March 1st.
+The Goldman Sachs Group began coverage on Starbucks in a report on Tuesday, January 19th.
+They issued a “buy” rating and a $115.00 target price on the stock.
+Finally, Wells Fargo & Company raised their target price on Starbucks from $116.00 to $120.00 and gave the company an “overweight” rating in a report on Wednesday, January 27th.
+Nine investment analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the stock.
+The stock has a consensus rating of “Buy” and a consensus price target of $106.00.

 Starbucks Company Profile